What does a Regional Committee do?

 Every Regional Committee develops its own plan according to the preferences of its members.
 Some committees may focus more on organising events and conferences and others may wish to do more campaigning.

 Regional Committees meet formally four times a year but will be in contact between meetings to work on their plan.
-Each Regional Committee nominate a member to become a Trustee of Rethink Mental Illness.
+Each Regional Committee nominates a member to become a Trustee of Rethink Mental Illness.